 Could You Be Affected by the Lister Fertility Clinic Data Breach?

 Around 1,700 patients potentially had their medical records exposed by cybercriminals.
-Register your interest to stay informed and receive updates if this claim is taken forward by one of our partner law firms.

 Join the Claim isn’t a law firm.
 We connect you with regulated UK firms that run group action claims.
 If one of our partner firms takes this case forward, we’ll share more details, including how to check your eligibility.